danbradham/mongoom/docs/source/index.rst

 Using Mongoom is simple!
 ========================

-Inherit from Document and EmbeddedDocument to define a schema.
+Inherit from :class:`Document` and :class:`EmbeddedDocument` to define a schema.

 ::